ec-europa/platform-dev/UPGRADING.md

 ```

 #### flexible_purge
   In relation to ticket MULTISITE-14601, please remove from 2.3.0 the duplicated
   'flexible_purge' module that can be found inside sites/all/modules

-#### drush commands
+### Upgrading a site from 2.2.x to 2.3.0

+### Pre-upgrade steps

-*Before upgrading the first site to 2.3.0*, you have to run the following drush commands in the site you are about to update
+*Before upgrading a site to 2.3.0*, you have to run the following drush commands
+ in the site you are about to update

- * For ticket NEPT-36
+ * From ticket NEPT-36

 ```
 $ drush dis css_injector js_injector -y